martinholden-skillsoft/percipio-axios/README.md

 # percipio-axios

-Axios-based client for the Percipio API
+Axios-based client for the Percipio API, and generated SDK Clients for eachAPI

 ## Quickstart